The following are covered under miscellaneous offenses:

 No person shall make or ignite or cause to be made or ignited any fire or burn or cause to be burned any refuse, debris, material or substance or combination thereof whereby the smoke, fumes, odors, ashes, soot or particles of matter emitted are permitted to blow, flow or fall upon or over property of another to the detriment of the health, welfare or comfort of any person.

-Cross references: Fire prevention and protection, ch.
-20; solid waste mgmt., ch.
-42.
+Cross references: Fire prevention and protection, chapter 20; solid waste management, chapter 42.

 No person shall obtain credit, accommodations, food or service at any restaurant, hotel, inn or boardinghouse by means of any false pretense, or with the intent to defraud the proprietor thereof, agent or servant, or to obtain any credit or accommodations at such place without paying therefor.